-In general, HRAI’s mission is to protect the human rights of all Iranian citizens regardless of their religion, political views, social status, gender or ethnicity.
+In general, HRA’s mission is to protect the human rights of all Iranian citizens regardless of their religion, political views, social status, gender or ethnicity.
 Our organization defends freedom of speech, association and press.
-We oppose capital punishment, executions, and stoning.
-We strive to protect the environment and are advocates of women’s rights, children’s rights, labor rights, gay rights, and the rights of ethnic and religious minorities.
-The organization condemns the expulsion of college students as a form of punishment for their political beliefs and fights for the right to education.
+We oppose capital punishment including stoning.
+We strive to protect the environment and advocate for women’s rights, children’s rights, labor rights, gay rights, and the rights of ethnic and religious minorities.
+HRA condemns the expulsion of college students as a form of punishment for their political beliefs and fights for the right to education.

 The organization uses five different methods to achieve its goals.

 2 .5.1 Reporting and news dissemination

 HRAI collects, processes and distributes news of human rights violations throughout the country using its pool of reporters.
 News stories are published to inform the general public as well as various groups in Iran and abroad.
 The organization strives to provide moral and legal support for the victims of human rights abuses by swaying public opinion inside the country while seeking help from the international community.

 2 .5.2 Education

 HRAI strives to educate the public and groups on the principles of human rights and how to protect them in the community.
 We believe that such knowledge ultimately improves human rights in the country.